yqq99/Tree-Species-FGVC/README.md

-# Multi-scale Feature Fusion and Enhancement in Transformer for Fine-Grained Visual Classification of Tree Species
+# Multiscale Feature Fusion and Enhancement in a Transformer for Fine-Grained Visual Classification of Tree Species

 Yanqi Dong, Zhibin Ma, Jiali Zi, Fu Xu, Feixiang Chen